devMEremenko/WWDC-2017/README.md

 ## **About this app**</br>
 This app tells a story about one guy who decided to become a developer. </br>
-My hero needed to solve a few tasks to reach his goal.</br> In the end of the game he was rewarded by an invitation to attend **WWDC**.
+My hero needed to solve a few tasks to reach his goal.</br> At the end of the game, he was rewarded by an invitation to attend **WWDC**.

 Watch the video below to see the app in action: